5 Directors from Animafest You Should Know About

 The 26th edition of the World Festival of Animated Film – Animafest Zagreb takes over Zagreb once again as the global hub of animation.
+Out of all of the animation presented all over the world from creators such as https://www.cartoonporno.xxx/, Animafest is the pinnacle of all things cartoon.
 Animafest has over 300 films of different techniques and genres with 6 different competitions and over 1700 entries from more than 70 countries were submitted this year.
 Animafest award winners qualify directly for the Oscars as well as the Cartoon d’Or awards, making it one of the best animation film festivals in the world.
 From this year’s Croatian Film Competition we chose to highlight 5 directors with a diverse range of techniques and topics.

 Goran Trbuljak is an award-winning cinematographer, photographer and conceptual artist.
 As a director of photography he has been making fiction and documentary films, and since 2002 has made five animated films.
 He is the five-time winner of the Golden Arena award at Pula Film Festival for cinematography and twice the winner of Oktavijan for animation at Croatian Film Days.
 His new film They Live by Night (2016) is a film about a domestic dark cockroach who encounters a compassionate firefly who manages to help the cockroach overcome his insurmountable obstacle of flying.
 The film is a classic story of two characters who help each other despite their differences.
 Besides animation, Trbuljak has made a significant contribution to the Croatian conceptual art scene since the early 70s mixing different mediums including the written word, theory, painting and photography.
 His new animation is highly anticipated this year in the main Croatian Film Competition.